hartwigmedical/actin-personalization/README.md

 # ACTIN Personalization

-ACTIN-personalization is a system for ingesting and standardizing reference real world patients, along with the logic to derive personalization models from a reference database.
+ACTIN-personalization is a system for ingesting and standardizing reference data with the purpose to create models for treatment decision personalization for the next patient.
+In addition to the core datamodel and source mappings to the core datamodel, this repo contains the logic that creates the prediction models along with various analysis notebooks.

 More details on the following modules are available from the links below: